Coffee Shed Stabilization Part 1

 One positive of the demo was that u

 nder some of the old floor boards in the lean-to I discovered the old growth redwood fermenting tank.
 That alone was cause for celebration, but inside the tank were many of the old pulleys, belts, sprockets, and bucket chain that were part of that early processing plant - and 3 marine gas tanks that were not.
 That was a score.
-The tank itself was a large box formed of splined 5/4 x 12" wide planks but the termites were still active in much of it, after having ravaged most of it.
+The redwood tank itself was a large box formed of splined 5/4 x 12" wide planks but the termites were still active in much of it, after having ravaged most of it.
 The boards I could save, I did - and I tried hard to save it.
 Some became replacement siding.
 Besides the tank, some of the old framing was still usable (with great effort), so I saved those pieces.
 The lean-to siding was 1x6 cedar fencing that I also carefully removed and used for siding on our other needy shed.

 The fermenting tank discovered.